 University students are expected to conduct themselves in accordance with the highest standards of academic honesty.
 Academic misconduct for which a student is subject to penalty includes all forms of cheating, such as illicit possession of examinations or examination materials, falsification, forgery, complicity, or plagiarism.
 (Plagiarism is the presentation of the work of another as one's own work.)
-In this class, academic misconduct or complicity in an act of academic misconduct on an assignment or test will result in ().
+In this class, academic misconduct or complicity in an act of academic misconduct on an assignment or test will result in (

-AI Permission/Prohibition Statement (following are sample statements according to usage permission)
+AI Permission/Prohibition Statement (Choose or modify one from the following sample statements)